 What we think of as a classic arcade machine became more ubiquitous in the late 1960s with electromechanical games like Periscope, Crown Soccer Special, and Duck Hunt.
 Fully electronic “solid-state” games began to replace electromechanical arcade machines in the early 1970s with the prolific success of Pong.

 Arcade machines saw their “golden age” in the late 70s to mid-80s.
-With the smash-hit success of Space Invaders, arcade machines began to appear in community hotspots from malls to movie theaters, bars and restaurants, and even grocery stores.
+With the smash-hit success of Space Invaders, arcade machines began to appear in community hotspots from malls to movie theatres, bars and restaurants, and even grocery stores.

+The period between 1978-1982 saw the release of some of the most well-known household names in gaming like: Pac-Man Defender Donkey Kong Frogger Asteroids Galaga And that’s just to name a few.
+According to Wikipedia, the arcade game industry was worth an estimated $8 billion.
+In today’s dollars, that would be just north of $22.5 billion.
 The later part of the 1980s saw revolutions in simulation gaming, particularly for racing games.
 The Sega classic Hang-On relied on realistic 3D scaling to translate sprite positioning in 2D.
 It was also the first game to feature a rideable motorcycle for the player to control rather than a joystick.
 And all of this came over 20 years before motion controls were a common technology in-game consoles!

+The home video game market emaciated arcades, eventually plummeting the market for arcade machines under $1 billion in the early 2000s.
+Game consoles are cheaper, more compact, and thus more accessible to the average consumer.
 But like any classic hobby, the market never truly went away.
 Now in the 2020s, a hundred years since the start of our story today, retro arcade machines are seeing a resurgence comparable to vintage cars and vinyl records.
 You spent your childhood in the arcade, and now you can bring the arcade right into your own home.
 Get a machine of your very own to join the retro gaming revolution!

+Although their heyday has long come and gone, there are still new arcade machines and pinball games being produced to this very day.
+Rhythm games like Dance Dance Revolution and rail shooters like Time Crisis are still found in amusement parks and cafe arcades everywhere.
+And with collectors and dealers picking up classic games to restore and trade, you can find arcade machines for sale all over the world!
+These days, all-in-one machines offer the home arcade machine owner a deeper gaming experience than a classic arcade filled with cabinets ever could.
+But home gaming doesn’t have to be an insanely expensive hobby.
+There’s an enormous movement of homebrew and DIY arcade gaming enthusiasts who’ve developed mountains of open-source software and hardware plans you can use to customize your home arcade.
 Through the power of versatile computing systems like the Raspberry Pi, and with a little creative ingenuity, hobbyists have built impressive homemade rigs.
 But who has time for that?
 Building a custom cabinet doesn’t just take some technical know-how, but it also takes workshop space and power tools that lots of gamers just don’t have handy.
 At ArcadeMachines.co.uk, we’ll bring state-of-the-art, brand new arcade machine technology right to your door.

 Arcade games come in all shapes and sizes, so depending on the video games in the arcade, you might see dance pads, joysticks, silver balls, old CRT monitors, light guns, and even tabletop sports games like air hockey.
-Arcades are great if you like to play a wide variety of games because it’s traditionally been impractical to put more than even one machine in the home.
+Arcades are great if you like to play a wide variety of retro games because it’s traditionally been impractical to put more than even one machine in the home.
 For decades, if you didn’t have a large site where you can store and maintain several machines, then you were stuck paying precious quarters to the wealthy arcade owners.